Vukain/DNails/README.md

 ## Features

-Nail painting made via canvas with colors fetched from database (currently Firebase), calendar for current and next month with available visit dates (currently randomly generated) with a form sending data to database (Firebase), a custom image gallery.
+Nail painting made via canvas with colors fetched from database (currently Firebase), calendar for current and next month with available visit dates (currently randomly generated) with a form sending data to database (Firebase) and a custom image gallery.
 React with SASS.
+Slider navigation is also supported via mouse scroll, UP/DOWN arrows on keyboard and UP/DOWN touch swipe gestures.

 ## Live version